-Sensitivity analysis
+Sensitivity Analysis

 The deterministic model shows that DAA is cost-effective in the treatment of severe sepsis with MOF.
 Table 4 summarizes the one-way sensitivity analysis of ICER to key variables.
-Using the upper (0.93) and lower (0.66) bounds of the 95% confidence interval computed for the RR of death for patients with MOF in the PROWESS trial [15], the ICER ranges from \$6,450 to \$33,894 per LYG.
+Using the upper (0.93) and lower (0.66) bounds of the 95 percent confidence interval computed for the RR of death for patients with MOF in the PROWESS trial [15], the ICER ranges from \$6,450 to \$33,894 per LYG.
 The ICER in the model is sensitive to the value of RR.

 Using the PROWESS ARR rather than RR, a ratio of \$14,413 per LYG is obtained.
 As the mortality rate reported in the CubRea database was higher than that observed in the PROWESS trial (Table 1), using the RR inevitably leads to a higher ARR.
-There are currently no guidelines regarding which estimator, ARR or RR, to use in pharmacoeconomic evaluations (35).
+There currently are no guidelines regarding which estimator, ARR or RR, to use in pharmaco-economic evaluations (35).
 Nevertheless, the choice made has little effect on the overall ratio.
-There is little change in the ICER when the mean body weight increases from 65 to 75 kg; from \$11,065 to \$12,559 per LYG.
+There is little change in the ICER when the mean body weight increases from 65 to 75 kg (from \$11,065 to \$12,559 per LYG).

 Another consideration is the cost of treating adverse events related to treatment; it was assumed to be negligible in the current study.
-If this cost increases on average from \$0 per patient to \$492 (€500) per patient, the ratio increases from \$11,812 to \$12,581 per LYG.
-When an annual discounting rate of 5% for future effects is used, the ICER remains below the most common decision thresholds (\$19,961 per LYG, \$33,268 per QALY).
+If this cost increases on average from \$0 per patient to \$492 ( $\in$ 500) per patient, the ratio increases from \$11,812 to \$12,581 per LYG.
+When an annual discounting rate of 5 percent for future effects is used, the ICER remains below the most common decision thresholds (\$19,961 per LYG, \$33,268 per QALY).
 (22;40)

 A probabilistic sensitivity analysis was conducted to account for the uncertainty related to all of the parameters (6).
 A cost-effectiveness acceptability curve (41) is shown in Figure 2.
 This curve reports the probability that the ICER of treatment is below any decisional threshold.
-Assuming a willingness to pay of \$50,000 per QALY, this probability is 85% (71% for patients with less than two organ supports, 82% for those with two organ supports and 91% for those with three organ supports).
-Following Neyman's interpretation of hypothesis testing (32), the model assumes that the probability of DAA being ineffective is 5%, the type I error probability chosen in the PROWESS trial (4).
-Consequently, the probability of cost-effectiveness can't exceed 95 %, even for an infinite willingness to pay.
+Assuming a willingness to pay of \$50,000 per QALY, this probability is 85 percent (71 percent for patients with less than two organ